 In the examinations candidates will not be required to quote elaborate formulae from memory.

-It is the responsibility of each student to equip themselves with a suitable calculator as described.
-A few spare calculators are provided in examination rooms but only to students whose own calculator has malfunctioned.
+It is the responsibility of each student to equip themselves with a suitable calculator (see following notice).
+A few spare calculators are provided in the examination rooms but only to students whose own calculator has malfunctioned.

 Sale of approved calculators